Skip to main content

 An Equal Opportunity Employer

 RECRUITMENT FRAUD ALERT: Please be aware of recruitment scams that may involve offering fictious job opportunities, requesting personal information, or demanding payments during the recruitment process.
 All open positions are located on Fannie Mae’s careers site and are based in the United States.
-Official Fannie Mae email addresses end with @fanniemae.com and Fannie Mae will not use online chats or instant messaging to conduct interviews.
-Fannie Mae will not ask for a financial commitment from candidates during the recruiting process.
+Official Fannie Mae email addresses end with @fanniemae.com.
+Fannie Mae conducts video interviews, but will not interview using online chats or instant messaging.
+Fannie Mae will not ask for a financial commitment from candidates during the recruiting interview process.
 Please contact us via e-mail if you are concerned you have been offered employment with Fannie Mae that might be a scam or contacted for a job by an individual who does not represent or work at Fannie Mae.

 California residents, under the California Consumer Privacy Act (“CCPA”), Fannie Mae is required to inform any California resident who is our job applicant about the categories of “personal information” we collect about you and the purposes for which we will use this information.
 To read the full notice, please click here.